 PHSA charges overhead when revenue is received into an account.
 If funds transferred into a PHSA account are considered revenue, overhead charges are applied (depending on the rules of the account).
 If funds are being transferred into a PHSA account to credit a salary or another expense, they are considered an expense reduction and overhead is not charged.

-Principal Investigators (PIs) are responsible for the management of their individual research accounts.
+Principal investigators (PIs) are responsible for the management of their individual research accounts.
 The account holder must ensure their research account is administered in compliance with the policies of the institution where it is held (PHSA or university), in addition to the policies of the individual funding agency.
 If there is a conflict between institutional and granting agency policies, the granting agency's policy will prevail.

 PHSA and UBC provide ledgers after each accounting period.
-These must be reviewed by the Principal Investigator and/or research team to ensure all account activity adheres to its applicable policies and procedures.
+These must be reviewed by the principal investigator and/or research team to ensure all account activity adheres to its applicable policies and procedures.
 In addition, it is the PI/research team's responsibility to ensure that expenses billed to the project are appropriate and that unbilled expenses are identified and tracked.

 Procedures for procuring computer/telephony equipment and devices for use in research projects vary depending on which institution holds the grant funding (PHSA or university).
 If you are purchasing equipment that will be used at a PHSA research site, you need pre-authorization approval by the appropriate IM/IT department.
-See our Information Technology Services page for detailed instructions.

 Not purchasing through PHSA?
 If your funding is held at a university, please follow your university procurement procedures.